WeiTing1991/myDotfiles/readme.md

 ### Configuration

-The plugins I am using now are listed below.
+The **plugins** I am using now are listed below.
 I am using the latest version of the Neovim version 0.10.0.

-Latest version of the Neovim setup and plugins.

 #### Plugins

 <details>
 <summary>List<p></summary>